 When Don and Sue Larramendy heard about a town called ‘Larramendy’ in South America, they knew that they’d have to visit it during their trip to Argentina!
-In May 2015, after much planning and exploration on their Enchanting Travels trip, they finally made it.
+In May 2015, after much planning and exploration on their Enchanting Travels trip, they finally put their adventure travel plan into action.
 ‘Larramendy’ may have been difficult to find, but it was certainly a journey to remember!
 This is their story.

 From the moment we were met at the airport by Anna (at 3 a.m. due to horrendous flight delays), to being escorted through the airport to make sure our departure from Lima was smooth, our guides and drivers were friendly, knowledgeable and added wonderful insights to our trip.